Bone Conduction vs. Air Conduction: Which Is Right for You?

 Bone Conduction Hearing Aids

-Bone conduction hearing devices (also known as osseointegrated or bone-anchored devices) amplify sound via vibrations through the bones of the skull and are available as both surgical and non-surgical options.
-Surgical types include an implant (the part implanted into the individual’s skull, usually behind the ear) and an external processor which is programmable.
-Nonsurgical options can be attached to the skin using adhesive, or even worn on a headband or as spectacles.
+Bone conduction hearing devices (also known as osseointegrated or bone-anchored devices) use vibrations to transmit sound through the skull bones.
+They come in both surgical and non-surgical options.
+Surgical models include an implant placed behind the ear and a programmable external processor.
+Non-surgical options attach to the skin with adhesive, a headband, or specialized spectacles.

 They can be purchased from an otolaryngologist, at a hospital, or at a private clinic.
 Surgical types usually feature a discreet design, but the wearer can choose to add various colourful skins and stickers to them.
 Occasional follow-up appointments might be needed, but those are usually rare and may not even require the wearer’s physical presence as the processor can be mailed in for re-programming or repair.

-There has been continuous technological development in the field of bone-anchored devices, allowing them to offer various extra features such as a 360° soundscape, Bluetooth streaming from various devices, and a stable, consistent sound, even in environments with background noise.
+There has been continuous technological development in the field of bone-anchored devices and bone hearing aids, allowing them to offer various extra features such as a 360° soundscape, Bluetooth streaming from various devices, and a stable, consistent sound, even in environments with background noise.

 These devices are most suitable for individuals suffering from conductive hearing loss which occurs when there is a blockage in the outer or middle ear, preventing transmission of sound waves to the inner ear.
 This type of hearing loss can be caused by various conditions such as ear infections, fluid buildup, punctuation in the eardrum, tumours, or structural defects.